A 30-mile ice crack in Antarctica has forced scientists to flee

 A giant crack in an Antarctic ice shelf has forced a team of scientists to abandon their station for the winter.

-The British Antarctic Survey (BAS) said Monday it was moving its 88-strong team away from the Halley VI Research Station after the 30-mile crack appeared around 10 miles to their north in October.
+The British Antarctic Survey (BAS) said Monday it was moving its 88-strong team away from the Halley VI Research Station after the 30-mile crack appeared around 10 miles to the north of the site in October.

 The BAS has been "unable to predict" whether part of the ice shelf will break away and form a giant iceberg — possibly separating the station from the mainland.